Why Project-Based Learning Works for Neurodivergent Kids

 This autonomy can transform resistance into buy-in, because kids feel ownership of their learning rather than being pushed through someone else’s plan.

-In a classroom, a child who wants to spend three hours researching jellyfish might be told to move on.
+In a classroom, a child who wants to spend three hours researching jellyfish would very likely be told to move on.
 In project-based learning, that focus is celebrated.

 Hyperfocus turns into depth - a beautifully detailed fact book, a model, or a presentation that shows genuine expertise.
 Instead of being seen as too much, their intensity is reframed as a gift.